1. BENEFITS GENERAL STATEMENT

 College employees may check out library materials by presenting their Simpson I.D. card.
 Family members may present their public library card.
 Reference books, microforms, periodicals, indexes and videotapes are for library use only; faculty may check out reference items (overnight), periodicals (overnight or one week) and videotapes (two weeks).
 A library handbook is available.
 Check out the library website for current information.

-Simpson College offers a wellness program, which includes annual blood profiles, flu shots, participation in the Assistance Centre, seminars, newsletters, and contests that encourage employees to improve their overall health.
+Simpson College offers a wellness program, which includes annual blood profiles, flu shots, participation in the Assistance Centre, and contests that encourage employees to become aware of their overall health.
+Most recently, beginning on July 1, 2016, a 6-month trial was approved to offer a “flex policy” that will provide an option for employees to utilize a portion of their allotted lunch break to exercise, when approved in advance by their immediate supervisor.

 This policy is designed to support the mission of Simpson College, by encouraging staff to become involved in the Indianola and Greater Des Moines communities, supporting programs that positively impact the quality of life.